vigneshk01/taxi-aggregator/insights/readme.md

-insights/generated_stub_data contains the generated stub data.
+insights/generated_stub_data contains the generated stub data
-    insights/generated_stub_data/location_stream.zip will first need to be extracted to get location_stream.json The json files just need to be imported into the mongo database.
+1. insights/generated_stub_data/location_stream.zip will first need to be extracted to get location_stream.json
+2. The json files just need to be imported into the mongo database.

 DATABASE:
-0. Update (HOST, PORT) or CONNECTION_STRING and also the DB_NAME in insights/database.py as needed.
+1. Update (HOST, PORT) or CONNECTION_STRING and also the DB_NAME in insights/database.py as needed.
 Please make sure that Database DB_NAME exists at the end point.
-1. Use either line 16 or 17 at insights/database.py (Comment the other)
+2. Use either line 16 or 17 at insights/database.py (Comment the other).

 If needed to generate new data following are the steps:
 1. run: python booking_stub_data_generator.py
 2. This will generate stub data with the following parameters (Code has explanation for each parameter):
             RIDE_COLLECTION = 'rides'
             BOOKING_COLLECTION = 'booking'
             LOCATION_STREAM_COLLECTION = 'location_stream'